 - Clause 7020 notifies contractors that the DoD reserves the right to conduct a higher-level assessment of contractors’ cybersecurity compliance, and that contractors must give DoD assessors full access to their facilities, systems, and personnel.
 Further, 7020 strengthens 7012’s flow down requirements by holding contractors responsible for confirming that their subcontractors have SPRS scores on file prior to awarding them contracts.

 - Clause 7021 paves the way for rollout of the DoD’s Cybersecurity Maturity Model Certification (CMMC) program.
-The CMMC Proposed Rule was published in the Federal Register on December 26, 2023 with the expectation that CMMC will become law in Q4 2024 and begin to appear in contracts in Q1 2025.
+The CMMC Proposed Rule was published in the Federal Register on December 26, 2023 and become law in October 2024.
+It will begin to appear in contracts in Q1 2025.
 Visit our CMMC Timeline blog for the latest updates.
 7021 also stipulates that contractors will be responsible for flowing down the CMMC requirements to their subcontractors.

 Risks of non-compliance with DFARS 7012